arohanmittalUCSD/cse15l-lab-reports/LabReport4/LabReport4.md

 ![thefirst](thefirst.png)

 2. Log into your ieng6 machine with the command `ssh cs15lwi23___@ieng6.ucsd.edu`
 3. Immediately exit with `exit`.
 We did this so that we can access this command very quickly with just a press of the <up> button.
-This increases our speed as we do not need to type the the full command `ssh cs15lwi23___@ieng6.ucsd.edu`
+This increases our speed as we do not need to type the the full command `ssh cs15lwi23___@ieng6.ucsd.edu` in our actual attempt to complete the tasks at speed.

 ![thesecond](thesecond.png)